The Kyle Incident: Truth Decay

 • Saw him on TV but did not call the police.

-In conclusion
+In Conclusion

 Richard Ramirez was found guilty of the rape and burglary, even though no physical evidence that he was the perpetrator was found.
 He was convicted because of the “spill-over” from both the Dickman and Bell/Lang incidents, the jewellery, and an unreliable witness testimony; he had at various times been described by other eyewitnesses as blonde, Asian, short, and Caucasian.

 A competent defence, as a last resort, could have fallen back on his mental health, in mitigation, at penalty phase.
-However, as we have shown, Richard was denied effective assistance of counsel, in violation of his constitutional rights, and was failed in every way, by a defence team whose duty it was to develop a strategy, challenge, and cross examine the prosecution’s case.
+However, as we have shown, Richard was denied effective assistance of counsel, in violation of his constitutional rights, and was failed in every way, by a defence team whose duty it was to develop a strategy, challenge, and test the prosecution’s case.

 The job of the prosecutors was to prove guilt, beyond a reasonable doubt.
 They did not.

-28 responses to “The Kyle Incident: Truth Decay”
+57 responses to “The Kyle Incident: Truth Decay”

 1. Unless Richard was able to change his appearance at will, there’s no way he raped Carol Kyle.
 If he killed Bell & Lang and then went to Kyle’s, he would have